ussahil/Blog_generation/README.md

 ## Blog Generator

+### About The Project
+This blog generator is an end-to-end complete application designed to generate blogs given a particular keyword.
+The way it works is by using
-So essentially this blog generator uses LLAam 2 By meta to generate the Blog.
-The frontend UI is made with StreamLit.
+LLAam 2 By meta to generate the Blog apart from that the entire frontend UI is made with StreamLit.
+It can generate a blog in about  1 to 5min depending on the computing power of the PC

 ### Steps to Initialize
 1) Clone the Repo